Projeto-BHRD-INMA/Occurrence-data/README.md

 # Occurrence data of species from BHRD

-Occurrence data of plant species
+Occurrence data of plant species.
+Data collected by Diogo SBR and Luiza G